dfe-analytical-services/shiny-template/README.md

 ### iii.
 Access requirements

-- Access to the Stats Development Team SQL modelling area (MA_SDT_NS_DATA) in T1PRANMSQL\SQLPROD,60125.
+- Access to the team SQL modelling area (MA_SDT_NS_DATA) in T1PRANMSQL\SQLPROD,60125.
 Request access from Cam Race and forward on your request to the PDR mailbox (PupilData.REPOSITORY@education.gov.uk)

 ---